geoffreyrose/useful-dates-us-holidays/README.md

 # US Holidays Extension For Useful Dates

-**Work in progress, not ready for production.
-It may never be, just something I'm experimenting with.**

 If you need US Holidays for a production project, please use my [geoffreyrose/us-holidays](https://github.com/geoffreyrose/us-holidays) package instead.

 Adds 42 US holidays to use with [Useful Dates](https://github.com/geoffreyrose/useful-dates).